ZEDEDA Cloud is ZEDEDA's comprehensive and scalable cloud-native solution for orchestration and management in distributed edge computing.

-This solution brief illustrates an example of an enterprise's typical ZEDEDA solution for edge orchestration.
-Our example highlights a thought-leading company Grid-Connect Company that uses the ZEDEDA solution for managing 'edge devices' deployed in their wind turbines.
-Grid-Connect has multiple wind farms across the USA, and within each wind farm, they have hundreds of wind turbines.
-Their organization's most important business assets are these wind turbines that are highly distributed geographically, often in remote, rural locations.
-Having secure and reliable remote access and management over the wind turbines is crucial to their business.
+Grid-Connect uses the ZEDEDA solution for managing edge devices deployed on their wind turbines.
+They have many wind farms across the USA, and within each farm they have hundreds of turbines.
+Their organization's most important business assets are these wind turbines, which are highly distributed geographically, often in remote locations.
+Having a secure and reliable remote management solution is crucial to their business.

-Grid-Connect deployed the ZEDEDA edge orchestration solution to increase the security and reliability of managing their wind turbines.
-Using ZEDEDA, the IT department could repurpose their existing industrial PCs by installing them with the open-source EVE-OS.
-They also leveraged existing networks and IT infrastructure to easily onboard and manage the upgraded edge devices.
+Grid-Connect uses ZEDEDA to increase the security and reliability of their wind turbine management.
+Using ZEDEDA, their IT department can repurpose their existing industrial PCs by installing them with the open-source EVE-OS.
+They also leverage existing networks and IT infrastructure to easily onboard and manage their upgraded edge devices.

-The following schematic illustration shows how Grid-Connect uses the ZEDEDA solution to orchestrate all the edge nodes across their wind farms.
+The following illustration shows how Grid-Connect uses ZEDEDA to orchestrate all their edge nodes across their wind farms.

-Starting from the bottom, the swim lanes in the diagram shows:
+Starting from the bottom, the rows in the diagram show:

-- Business Assets: each wind turbine must be remotely managed
+- Business Assets: wind turbines that must be remotely managed.

-- Sensors: 100+ sensors are deployed on each turbine
+- Sensors: over one hundred sensors are deployed on each turbine.

 - Networks: Grid-Connect uses a few different connectivity methods, some local to the edge and others to connect to the cloud.

-- App instances: software applications dynamically deployed to edge nodes and managed via the ZEDEDA Cloud orchestration solution
+- App instances: software applications deployed to edge nodes and managed through ZEDEDA Cloud.

-- External Connections: the ZEDEDA solution also manages access to 3rd party cloud providers or other on-or-off-premise servers
+- External Connections: ZEDEDA Cloud also manages access to third-party cloud providers or other on-or-off-premise servers.

-- User Interfaces: web-based, scripted, and programmatic interfaces offer layered access depending on user roles
+- User Interfaces: web-based, scripted, and programmatic interfaces offer layered access depending on use cases and user roles.

-- Users: various roles assigned to users provide them with different privileges to control and manipulate the system
+- Users: various roles assigned to users provide them with different privileges to operate their ZEDEDA enterprise.

-Let's understand each part of the ZEDEDA solution in detail.
+The following sections address each of these aspects of the ZEDEDA solution in more detail.

 Every business has important business assets.
 For Grid-Connect, a wind turbine is the most important asset.
 It requires several IT infrastructure components including, hardware, and software to manage and maintain optimal energy output across all its turbines.